BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ## Future Development Ideas and To-dos 📝

-- Allow user to quickly turn on/off minimap transparency using extension setting checkbox
 - Examine performance analysis of code to find potential optimizations
 - Test oldest supported version of VS Code for compatibility
 - Improve project animations and add screenshots